Military Regions of Spain: Origins

 In 1492, the Catholic Monarchs created the first captaincy general of Castile in the recently conquered Kingdom of Granada.
 This would later lead to the creation of the military regions.
 During the reign of Felipe V of Spain the old figure of Captain General, responsible for the royal army present in his jurisdiction, was revitalized.

 The division of Spain into captaincies general dates from 1705, when they adjusted to the old kingdoms that constituted the Hispanic Monarchy.
 They were thirteen regions: Andalusia, Aragon, Burgos, Canary Islands, Castilla la Vieja, Catalonia, Extremadura, Galicia, Coast of Granada, Guipúzcoa, Mallorca, Navarra and Valencia.
 In 1714 the Captaincy General of Castilla la Nueva was created from the General Commissariat of the War People of Madrid.

 In 1898 the peninsular territory was reduced to seven new military regions, while at the same time that the General Command of Balearic Islands, Canary Islands, Ceuta and Melilla.
 In 1907 the captaincies general were restructured, receiving the name of military regions.

 Second Republic

 During the Second Spanish Republic, one of the military reforms of the politician and minister Manuel Azaña suppressed the military regions, creating instead the organic divisions commanded by a major general.

 Francoism

 At the end of the Civil War, the Spanish (Francoist) Army numbered 1,020,500 men, in 60 Divisions.
 During the first year of peace, Franco dramatically reduced the size of the Army to 250,000 in early 1940, with most soldiers two-year conscripts.

 After the establishment of the Franco dictatorship, through the Decree of 4 July 1939 of the Ministry of National Defence the administrative division of military regions and their scope were officially established.
 The eight traditional Military Regions (Madrid, Sevilla, Valencia, Barcelona, Zaragoza, Burgos, Valladolid, La Coruña) were reestablished.
 In 1944 a ninth Military Region, with its headquarters in Granada, was created.

+In 1959 it would be raised to the same rank as the others and its commander raised to lieutenant general (for organic reasons, the command had until then been conferred on a division general, with the title and powers of captain general), at the same time that it would also integrate the province of Jaén, until then dependent on the II Military Region.
+Thus, the following regions were established: